Veggie13/Genesis1/README.txt

   maximization, allowing normal window resizing.
 - Added Rename and Reimport options.
 Imported files can be given a new title, or current titles can be reassigned to new import files.
+- Mute has been renamed to Pause on all controls to avoid confusion.

 Rev 02 Beta